Serendipity Writes The Plot

 This is an interesting trope in the development of works.
 If it is done right, it can lead to an interesting plot, iconic appearance and/or an interesting feature of the work itself that would have never been achieved had the creators had the means to go with their original plans.
 If it comes out badly though, it will just give the work a very cheap look.

-Can sometimes go hand in hand with Insurmountable Waist-Height Fence
+.
+In video games, this can sometimes go hand in hand with Insurmountable Waist-Height Fence

 Related to Reality Subtext

 .
 Compare Ascended Glitch